 - Automatic: Automatic identification and compensation for the light source color.
 This is the recommended setting which can be used in most situations. - Automatic outdoors : Automatic identification and compensation for the light source color.
-This is the recommended setting which can be used in most outdoor situations. - Custom indoors : Fixed color adjustment for a room with some artificial light other than fluorescent lighting and good for a normal color temperature around 2800 K. - Custom outdoors : Fixed color adjustment for sunny weather conditions with a color temperature around 5500 K. - Fixed fluorescent 1: Fixed color adjustment for fluorescent lighting with a color temperature around 4000 K. - Fixed fluorescent 2: Fixed color adjustment for fluorescent lighting with a color temperature around 3000 K.

-- Fixed outdoors 1: Fixed color adjustment for sunny weather conditions with a color temperature around 5500 K. - Fixed outdoors 2: Fixed color adjustment for cloudy weather condition with a color temperature around 6500 K. - Street light mercury : Fixed color adjustment for ultraviolet emission in mercury vapor lights common in street lighting. - Street light sodium : Fixed color adjustment that compensates for the yellow orange color of sodium vapor lights common in street lighting. - Hold current: Keep the current settings and do not compensate for light changes. - Manual : Fix the white balance with the help of a white object.
+This is the recommended setting which can be used in most outdoor situations. - : Fixed color adjustment for a room with some artificial light other than fluorescent lighting Custom - indoors and good for a normal color temperature around 2800 K. - Custom outdoors : Fixed color adjustment for sunny weather conditions with a color temperature around 5500 K. - Fixed fluorescent 1: Fixed color adjustment for fluorescent lighting with a color temperature around 4000 K. - Fixed fluorescent 2: Fixed color adjustment for fluorescent lighting with a color temperature around 3000 K. - Fixed indoors: Fixed color adjustment for a room with some artificial light other than fluorescent lighting and good for a normal color temperature around 2800 K. - Fixed outdoors 1: Fixed color adjustment for sunny weather conditions with a color temperature around 5500 K. - Fixed outdoors 2: Fixed color adjustment for cloudy weather condition with a color temperature around 6500 K. - Street light mercury : Fixed color adjustment for ultraviolet emission in mercury vapor lights common in street lighting. - Street light sodium : Fixed color adjustment that compensates for the yellow orange color of sodium vapor lights common in street lighting. - Hold current: Keep the current settings and do not compensate for light changes. - : Fix the white balance with the help of a white object.
 Drag the circle to an object that you want the camera to interpret as white in the live view image.
 Use the Red balance and Blue balance sliders to adjust the white balance manually.